-Trying to get the pumpkin pie and Thanksgiving dinner all put away when I hear …
+I’m trying to get the pumpkin pie and Thanksgiving dinner all put away when I hear it …

 “Please, Mom — can we get them out now?”

-They know it – Thanksgiving weekend is the time that we get out all our Christmas Picture Books and our Nativity sets.
-Their two favorite things of all the Christmas boxes of decorations.
+They know it – Thanksgiving weekend is the time that we get out all our Christmas Picture Books and our Nativity sets, their two favorite things in all the boxes of Christmas decorations.